systematic-magic/AgingPMC/research_papers_html.rst

 1.2.
 Check title spelling.

 1.3.
-Check that title is written in blue and bold font.
+Check that title is written in black and bold font.

 1.4.
 Check that capitalisation of scientific terms is correct.
 We suggest the you use the :ref:`following procedure<correct_case_check>`, if in you are in doubt regarding this or that term.